jgreenemi/DescribePublicBuckets/README.md

 six==1.10.0
 ```

 For both scripts, AWS credentials will be used from `~/.aws/credentials` per the default behaviour of the `awscli` package and the `boto3` package, respectively.
+If you wish to use an alternate means of loading credentials for the Python script, please [consult the Boto 3 documentation](http://boto3.readthedocs.io/en/latest/guide/configuration.html) for the options available to you.

 ### Using the Bash Version